prhost/opencart-hybridauth/README.md

 Install:

-1. Copy upload content into the root
+1. Copy 'upload' content into the root
-2. Go to the admin panel & install the OpenCart HybridAuth module
+2. Go to the admin panel & install OpenCart HybridAuth module
 3. Сonfigure it to providers
 4. Import SQL dump
 5. Add simple code to your template from example.tpl